nithubunilag/HatchDevAssigmentSubmissions/AbdullahOyetoro/week8/readme.md

 note: the pivot element can be any random variable in the list but i chose the pivot to be the same as the last elemnt in the list

-3. the partition function takes three parameters ()
+3. the partition function takes three parameters (arr,start,end) same as the quicksort parameters